University of New England College of Osteopathic Medicine 5/16/2020

 Second: Concentrate on your residencies, but carve out room for your friends and family.
 Yes, a residency is an extraordinary time commitment.
 But here’s the thing: Being the best doctor you can be goes hand in hand with becoming the best person you can be.
 Be aware that saying yes to all things in medicine, is often saying no to people you love.
 Read outside your field.
 Keep a journal.
 Maintain old friendships.
 Exercise.
 If stress is overwhelming, don’t be hesitant to seek mental health counseling.

 Strive towards finding a work/life balance.
 Not that you will ever find that balance; its elusive.
 But striving is what counts.
 “Super Docs,” those physicians whose lives are devoted completely to medicine often do not age well.
 Paradoxically, they are at the most risk of losing their empathetic connection to their patients.
-They are smart and well read, but all too often, their private lives became unbearable and they bring this sadness with them to work.
+They are smart and well read, but all too often, their private lives became unbearable and they bring this sadness and frustration with them to work.

 On a practical note: when you are looking for your first job, think beyond salary and practice location and ask hard questions.
 Is there a lot of turnover in the organization?
 Are physicians empowered to be their patient advocates?
 Or do they feel helpless to make changes from within?
 Do physicians occupy positions of leadership in the organization?
 Are they overburdened by the demands of the EMR?
 An organization in which the physician is viewed as just another bean, is a recipe for empathy burnout.